melinda-z/CI-MS2-MovieQuiz/testing.md

 - Choices Display

-  Checked the choices of each questions are displayed correctly without any errors.
+  Checked the choices of each question are displayed correctly without any errors.
 And made sure the correct answer is displayed in a random place.

 - Timer Display